Medically reviewed by Drugs.com. Last updated on May 17, 2022.

 - Intestinal blockage and perforation.
-In heavy ascariasis infestation, a mass of worms can block a portion of your intestine, causing severe abdominal cramping and vomiting.
-The blockage can even perforate the intestinal wall or appendix, causing internal bleeding (hemorrhage) or appendicitis.
+In heavy ascariasis infestation, a mass of worms can block a portion of your intestine.
+This can cause severe abdominal cramping and vomiting.
+The blockage can even make a hole in the intestinal wall or appendix, causing internal bleeding (hemorrhage) or appendicitis.

 - Duct blockages.
 In some cases, worms may block the narrow ducts of your liver or pancreas, causing severe pain.